Your doctor is likely to recommend a combination of treatment strategies to relieve your symptoms.

 - Darifenacin (Enablex)

 Common side effects of most of these drugs include dry eyes and dry mouth, but drinking water to quench thirst can aggravate symptoms of overactive bladder.
-Constipation — another potential side effect — can decrease bladder capacity, also aggravating symptoms.
+Constipation — another potential side effect — can aggravate your bladder symptoms.
 Extended-release forms of these medications, including the skin patch or gel, may cause fewer side effects.

 Surgery to treat overactive bladder is reserved for people with severe symptoms who don't respond to other treatments.
 The goal is to improve the bladder's storing ability and reduce pressure in the bladder.
 However, these procedures won't help relieve bladder pain.
 Interventions include: